 Despite the well-documented political and human rights issues in the country, it’s clear that money talks in golf and the $3.5m prize fund has undoubtedly been eclipsed by the appearance fees that have attracted the likes of last week’s winners Justin Rose and Bryson DeChambeau, former OWGR No.1s Dustin Johnson and Brooks Koepka, as well the reigning and former Masters Champions Patrick Reed and Sergio Garcia.
 That investment has created an excellent field though and an intriguing betting market with plenty of long prices driven as a result of these headline names.

-Before we go into more detail on the Saudi International, we always have new visitors to Golf Betting System as the golfing year kicks off.
+Before we go into more detail and my Saudi International tips, we always have new visitors to Golf Betting System as the golfing year kicks off.
 Welcome to you all and let me point you in the direction of our weekly Golf Betting System podcast (published Tuesday) our Golf Betting Show on YouTube and our hugely popular private group on Facebook – you can Join Here.

 Paddy Power are attacking this week’s Saudi International and are offering an outstanding 7 places each-way at 1/5 odds.
 If you haven’t already got a Paddy Power account then new customers can access a £/€20 risk-free bet which is refunded in CASH if it loses, plus an additional £/€5 Same Game Multi Bet.
 18+, T&Cs apply: Promo code YSKA30 required – use this qualifying link to claim.